 The ELIAS system utilizes SOA, ESB and data and workflow triggers to maintain real-time up to date recipient information within the MMIS.
 ELIAS utilizes the Modified Adjusted Gross Income (MAGI) methodology to determine eligibility for Children, Adults under age 65, Parents and Caretakers, Pregnant women and for MAGI- exempt populations, for whom income is not an eligibility factor, such as foster care children.
 MAGI is a methodology based on federal tax rules for how income is counted and family size is determined for Medicaid and CHIP eligibility.

 In addition to MAGI eligibility groups, ELIAS will determine eligibility for Medicaid programs that are not subject to the MAGI methodology (non-MAGI populations).
-All non-MAGI eligibility groups, with the exception of long term care and waiver populations, were transitioned to EIAS in March of 2018.
+All non-MAGI eligibility groups, with the exception of long term care and waiver populations, were transitioned to ELIAS in March of 2018.

 F.2.5.22 Family Planning Program (FPP) system